 Listen to Julie Buntin HERE.
 My brilliant and dear friend Julie Buntin joins me to dive beyond the pages of her remarkable novel, Marlena.
 She tells the story of two girls, Cat & Marlena, and the wild year that will cost one her life, and […]

 Whether you prefer your reading sexy and satirical, political and polarizing, or simply amusing, the year’s best releases are guaranteed to hit the spot by providing some much-needed escapism, while challenging the status quo and sparking timely conversation.
 The best books of 2017 (so far, that is) will guide us through this messy year with the opportunity to see the world beyond our close confines, allow us to learn more deeply about the human experience, or simply offer valuable entertainment.
 We live in exhausting times—why not escape for a bit with a book?

-Sure to win a swath of awards this year, Mohsin Hamid‘s timely and important novel Exit West is about young lovers Nadia and Saeed, whose relationship is pressurized and contorted by war.
+“In a city swollen by refugees but still mostly at peace, or at least not yet openly at war, a young man met a young woman in a classroom and did not speak to her.”
+This opening sentence sets the scene for this swiftly told love story between Nadia and Saeed, whose relationship is pressurized and contorted by war.
 In this unnamed city, suspended somewhere between the past, the present, and the future, text messages and one hour of daily internet connection link Nadia and Saeed with the world beyond a home that is disintegrating day by day.
 First the rich flee, then communication halts, and as the violence escalates they must decide how and when to escape their crumbling homeland.
 This timely novel brings the frightening reality of war outside your window up close and makes it deeply personal.